w32blaster/revizor/README.md

 revizor
 =======

-Revizor - code review tool
+Revizor is a code review tool written using Groovy on Grails